OP-TEE/optee_docs/general/disclosure.rst

 vulnerabilities must follow these rules:

-    1. The **receiver** of vulnerability information and/or security fixes shared by the core team and Linaro are **not allowed** to share, re-distribute or otherwise spread knowledge about the issues and security fixes outside their own company until the disclosure deadline has passed and the information is publicly available.
+    1. The **receiver** of vulnerability information and/or security fixes shared by TrustedFirmware.org are **not allowed** to share, re-distribute or otherwise spread knowledge about the issues and security fixes outside their own company until the disclosure deadline has passed and the information is publicly available.

        .. note::

-        If the receiver still insists to share it with other people/companies he must first get approval from the core team and Linaro to do so.
+        If the receiver still insists to share it with other people/companies he must first get approval from TrustedFirmware.org to do so.

 .. _reporting_issues:

 Reporting issues
 ================
-The one reporting security vulnerabilities to the core team and Linaro are asked to do it under the conditions mentioned below.
+The one reporting security vulnerabilities to the TrustedFirmware.org are asked to do it under the conditions mentioned below.
 It might seem like a long list, but we hope that it won't scare people away from reporting issues.
 It's mostly common sense and also aims to rule out questions that otherwise might come to mind.
-In short, the rules by default gives the core team and Linaro the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.
+In short, the rules by default gives TrustedFirmware.org the power to decide what to do with the reported issue if nothing else has been agreed between them and the reporter.

-    1. If nothing else has been agreed between the reporter and the core team and Linaro, then the rules and information as stated on this page applies.
+    1. If nothing else has been agreed between the reporter and TrustedFirmware.org, then the rules and information as stated on this page applies.

         1.1.
-This means that the core team and Linaro will re-distribute the information to the stakeholders according to the plan described further down here.
+This means that the TrustedFirmware.org will re-distribute the information to the stakeholders according to the plan described further down here.